RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 We can however make the following observations (assuming the target has fewer points than the source)

 1. The order of the points in the file is probably more important than the location of the points in space
-2. There's probably a process that decides which points in the source path map onto those existing in the target
+2. There's a process that maps points between the source and target and vice-versa
-3. Once that mapping has been decided the source unmapped points are used to insert points into the target
+3. Points that don't get mapped to other points end up being inserted as extra points on both paths

 Evidence for point (1) comes from experiments with a square being blended with a triangle.
 The square was rotated at ten degree increments and at no time did !AWViewer choose to insert the required point on the triangle in a different location.
 It was always inserted at the midpoint of the second triangle edge.

+For point (2) it appears that !AWViewer uses the points existing on the target and source when deciding to insert a new point on either the target or source.
+Hitherto !AWViewer hasn't been seen introducing new points that are unrelated to the existing points.

 (2) and (3) are demonstrated but not proven with a proposed methodology for (3) in the examples below.

+At this time we mostly (but not entirely) discount the idea that !AWViewer uses sorted parametric distances to decide as to where it should be inserting the points.

 #### Example 1